Pyridostigmine Bromide and Gulf War Veterans

 Found evidence of an association between exposure to PB and pesticides and multisymptom illness consistent with "Gulf War Illness."

-- IOM Gulf War and Health report Depleted Uranium, Sarin, Pyridostigmine Bromide, and Vaccines (2000)
+- HMD Gulf War and Health report Depleted Uranium, Sarin, Pyridostigmine Bromide, and Vaccines (2000)

 Further research is needed on PB and other agents, as well as on genetic factors and long-term health effects.